Favourited 104 times

 Staying with us is an opportunity to contribute your great positive attitude to the very positive version of the future that we have developed here.
 You can experience what low budget, self reliant regenerative living and applied work can lead to after 20 years.
 It is a chance to experience permaculture living and discuss contemporary permaculture thinking.
 And it is a time to live within and eat from a regenerating human managed ecosystem, based on tree crop agriculture.

-One previous visitor (Gabriel, who happened to be a university post-graduate) described our farm as "an outdoor university and a perfect getaway from our consumer society."
+One previous visitor (Gabriel, a post-grad doctoral student) described our farm as "an outdoor university and a perfect getaway from our consumer society."

 Wifi and small library of self-reliance/permaculture books available.
 David teaches and consults in permaculture, and our permaculture design course is based here.